-- Low running costs: using gas to heat your home is much cheaper than using electricity, and less hassle than buying and storing logs.
+- Low running costs Using gas to heat your home is cheaper than using electricity, and less hassle than buying and storing logs

-- Good source of heat: gas fires and stoves can provide outputs of up to 6kW, about three times as much as electric fires.
+- Give out plenty of heat Gas fires and stoves can provide outputs of up to 6kW, about three times as much as electric fires

-- Efficiency: gas appliances can be up to 90% efficient, although the exact figure varies from one model to another, so check for the efficiency rating.
+- Can be very efficient Gas appliances can be up to 90% efficient (measuring the heat output from an appliance in kW against the gas input in kW).
+The exact figure varies from one model to another, though, so check the stated efficiency rating

-- Chimneys aren’t essential: you can now buy ‘balanced flue’ fires, which are vented through an external wall, or even flueless models.
+- You don't necessarily need a chimney You can now buy ‘balanced flue’ fires, which are vented through an external wall, or even flueless models

-- More realistic appearance: gas fires tend to look more authentic than most electric fires, when comparing models in a similar price bracket.
+- Aesthetics Gas fires tend to look more authentic than most electric fires, when comparing similarly priced models.

 Gas fire cons

-- Expert maintenance: you’ll also have to get it serviced annually by an engineer to make sure it’s safe to use.
+- Professional installation costs Your fire must be installed by a registered Gas Safe engineer.
+You’ll also have to get it serviced annually by an engineer to make sure it’s safe to use

-- Less choice of location: most styles of gas fire will need to be placed within a chimney breast or against an outside wall so they can be vented.
+- Limited flexibility Most styles of gas fire will need to be placed within a chimney breast or against an outside wall so they can be vented.

 Electric fires and stoves